 How Logging Works

 Use Logging to enable, manage, and search logs.
-There are three kinds of logs:
+The three kinds of logs are the following:

 - Audit logs: Logs related to events emitted by the Oracle Cloud Infrastructure Audit service.
 These logs are available from the Logging Audit page, or are searchable on the Search page alongside the rest of your logs.

 - Custom logs: Logs that contain diagnostic information from custom applications, other cloud providers, or an on-premises environment.
-Custom logs can be ingested via the API, or by configuring the unified monitoring agent.
-You can configure an OCI Compute instance/resource to directly upload Custom Logs via the Unified Monitoring Agent.
+Custom logs can be ingested through the API, or by configuring the Unified Monitoring Agent.
+You can configure an OCI Compute instance/resource to directly upload Custom Logs through the Unified Monitoring Agent.
 Custom logs are supported in both a virtual machine and bare metal scenario.

 A log is a first-class Oracle Cloud Infrastructure resource that stores and captures log events collected in a given context.
-For example, if you enable Flow Logs on a subnet, it will have its own dedicated log.
+For example, if you enable Flow Logs on a subnet, it has its own dedicated log.
 Each log has an OCID and is stored in a log group.
 A log group is a collection of logs stored in a compartment.
 Logs and log groups are searchable, actionable, and transportable.